weitblick/epub/README.md

 in frontmatter ensures that only the scaled images end up in the ebook folder and the original files are not copied along with them -- which HUGO would otherwise do by default.

-**table of contents.md** and **title page.md** create these necessary pages in the ebook.
+**inhaltsverzeichnis.md** and **titelseite.md** create these necessary pages in the ebook.
 These files must not be deleted or renamed.
 The content comes from params in _config.toml_.
 In the frontmatter the parameter
 `ebook: toc`
 resp.
 `ebook: cover`